akshitg19/UW-Madison-CS-Advisor-Chatbot/README.md

 The application is split into two main components:

 1.  **FastAPI Backend (`main.py`):** A robust API that handles the entire RAG pipeline.
-It loads the knowledge base, manages the vector store, and runs the language model to generate answers.
+It manages the vector store, chat history database, and the language model to generate answers.
 All heavy lifting is done here.
 2.  **Streamlit Frontend (`app.py`):** A lightweight web application that provides the user interface.
-It does not load any models.
-When a user asks a question, it simply makes an API call to the backend and displays the response.
+When a user asks a question, it makes an API call to the backend and displays the response.

+---

 ## 🛠️ Tech Stack

--   **Core Concept:** Retrieval-Augmented Generation (RAG)
+-   **Core Concept:** Conversational Retrieval-Augmented Generation (RAG)
 -   **Backend:**
     -   **Framework:** FastAPI
     -   **AI/ML Orchestration:** LangChain
     -   **LLM Provider:** Together AI (`Mistral-7B-Instruct-v0.2`)
     -   **Vector Database:** ChromaDB
+    -   **Chat History:** SQLite
     -   **Embeddings Model:** `sentence-transformers/all-MiniLM-L6-v2`
     -   **Re-ranking Model:** `cross-encoder/ms-marco-MiniLM-L-6-v2`
 -   **Frontend:**